DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world2.md

 There further ahead they could see a dim and faint light.

-"Is there a light?"
+"There is a light?"

 "No, Jeanne-sama, it is..."

 The passage was leading to open room.
-In front of Kai was out of the world, magically [<span title="Could be blue, but azure sounds more cool, right?">azure</span>] praying area.
+As if out of this world magically [<span title="Could be blue, but azure sounds more cool, right?">azure</span>] praying area appeared in front of Kai.

 It was azure sanctuary.

-It was the chapel, made of deep blue panes, from ground to ceiling.
+The chapel, made of deep blue panes, from ground to ceiling.
 But it wasn't the same azure colour, the chapel had gradation of colours from lighter to darker blue.
 The ceiling was made of darkest blue.
 There on it were white dots, likely to reflect night sky glittering.